MAGIC-AI4Med/MMedLM/README.md

 ### Case Study

 ![](assets/case1.png)
-- A case between InternLM and MMedLM.
-MMedLM demonstrates superior performance in selecting the correct option.
-Furthermore, MMedLM frequently justifies its choices with accurate reasons.
-MMedLM accurately diagnoses ‘eosinophilic infiltration in the renal biopsy,’ subsequently applying its domain knowledge to identify these findings as indicative of toxic tubulointerstitial nephritis, leading to a precise diagnosis.
+- A case between Llama 3 and MMed-Llama 3.
+MMed-Llama 3 demonstrates superior performance in selecting the correct option.
+Furthermore, MMed-Llama 3 accurately diagnoses the presence of
+‘eosinophilic infiltration’ and ‘diffuse parenchymal inflammation on renal biopsy’, subsequently applying its domain knowledge to identify these findings as indicative of ‘tubulointerstitial nephritis’, leading to a precise diagnosis.

 ## Acknowledgement